Man sits on city bench and looks down at a tablet he is holding. Image courtesy of Adobe Stock.

 - A Foundation that Supports Artificial Intelligence for Machine-Augmented Decision-Making

 We deep dive into each of these four sections in our full-length whitepaper, available for free download.
+You can also watch our team mates, Christine and David, break down the value of an intelligent data lake in the video below:

 Unstructured data intelligence provides organizations with a holistic picture of what unstructured data they have available so they can access any necessary information and visualization of insights from this data and use it to improve and optimize how the organization runs, spends, interacts with its customers, builds its products, stores its content and so much more.
 With the increasing volumes of organizational data, this type of data intelligence can keep companies competitive in today's competitive market.